 In his new capacity, Passier will also set up a working group made up of the representatives of relevant parties in the professional field, which will work to stimulate closer cooperation in this research area, share knowledge, set research priorities, and attract national and international research funding for national research programmes.
 The overall ambition is to make new technologies more widely applicable and more quickly accessible to patients.

-Robert Passier is professor of Applied Stem Cell Technologies at the MIRA research institute of the University of Twente and at the Leiden University Medical Center.
+Robert Passier is professor of Applied Stem Cell Technologies at the University of Twente and at the Leiden University Medical Center.
 Passier is working there on ‘heart-on-a-chip’ technology that can be deployed to develop and test drugs combating coronary and vascular disease, knowledge which can also ultimately be applied in regenerative medicine.
 Thanks to his background and positions both in a technical university and in a university medical centre, Passier is ideally suited to forge links between the various disciplines involved.

 Netherlands Heart Institute